jdtsmith/indent-bars/README.md

   ;; Add other languages as needed (indent-bars-treesit-scope '((python function_definition class_definition for_statement
 	  if_statement with_statement while_statement)))
-  ;; wrap may not be needed if no-descend-list is enough ;;(indent-bars-treesit-wrap '((python argument_list parameters ; for python, as an example ;;				      list list_comprehension
+  ;; Note: wrap may not be needed if no-descend-list is enough ;;(indent-bars-treesit-wrap '((python argument_list parameters ; for python, as an example ;;				      list list_comprehension
   ;;				      dictionary dictionary_comprehension